BurnPermits App Update - See What's New

 Moderate Fire Conditions

-Drizzle, not freezing, continuous, moderate, low average soil moisture this week with winds and high temperatures forecasted for the day.
+Drizzle, not freezing, continuous, slight, low average soil moisture this week with winds and high temperatures forecasted for the day.

 Sat